Master of Science (M.S.) in Chinese Language Studies

 (2) About the Blue Marble University Masters Degree program: This course is not about accreditation, seat time, or credits…it is about achieving proficiency, in this case a certain fluency, in speaking and reading Chinese.
 The program presents a framework for study of the Chinese language.
 Because graduates are most likely to operate in the business world or be employed by government, we incorporate into the program some introductory business courses as well as some courses in Chinese history and culture.
 High School students that complete this program successfully will be awarded a combination Bachelor of Science/Master of Science in Chinese Language and Culture.
 Our lead instructors and mentors tell us that proficiency in the Chinese language can be achieved in two to four years, with best result if four years is budgeted.

 There is no time period for the completion of our program.
-When proficiency is reached, which is estimated at 2-4 years depending on the student and the effort made and time devoted to studies, our degree is awarded.
+When proficiency satisfactory to the Faculty is reached, which is estimated at 2-4 years depending on the student and the effort made and time devoted to studies, our degree is awarded.

 Admission requirements: Admission is generally open to anyone with either a Bachelors Degree in any subject area, as well as to High School graduates showing exceptional aptitude for language or writing or comparable skills of the sort that would lead to success in this program.